Time is running out to file your 2018/19 Self Assessment paper tax return.

 You should also gather receipts and other evidence for any tax relief you want to claim.

-If you’re self-employed and work from home, for example, you can claim towards heating, lighting and cleaning as well as other expenses necessary to run your business.
+If you’re self-employed and work from home, for example, you can claim towards heating, lighting, cleaning, as well as other expenses necessary to run your business.

 Where to get help filling in your return